Play the Songs

 - Rosie YPE (performance)

-The Young Performers’ Edition is a one-hour adaptation specially tailored for elementary school and middle school aged children.
-The materials have been prepared to help your school or organization mount the best possible production and to give your children an exciting and rewarding experience.
+This Young Performers’ Edition is a one-hour adaptation of BYE BYE BIRDIE, specially tailored for elementary and middle school-aged actors.
+The materials have been prepared to help your school or organization mount the best possible production and to give your young cast and crew an exciting and rewarding experience.

-Full performance of The Telephone Hour from the Staging and Choreography DVD.
+Full performance of The Telephone Hour from the Staging and Choreography video download.

 Book by Michael Stewart